Naveen15github/SheHealth-AI-Powered-Womens-Health-Companion/README.md

 - **Symptom History** — View the last 30 days of logged symptoms with timestamps and severity.
 - **Medical Report Generation** — One-click report generation that collects all logged symptoms, sends them to Groq AI with a medical prompt, and produces a structured health report downloadable via a secure pre-signed URL.
 - **Report History** — View and re-download all previously generated reports.
+- **Find Nearby Hospitals** — The "Book Now" button on the Dashboard opens a modal to find hospitals and clinics nearby.
+Uses the browser's Geolocation API to detect your current location or lets you search by city name — then opens Google Maps pre-loaded with hospital results in that area.
 - **Fully Serverless** — No servers to manage.
 Auto-scales to any traffic level.
 Near-zero idle cost.
 - **Multi-model Fallback** — If the primary AI model is unavailable, requests automatically fall through to backup models with no visible disruption.